jyablonski/jyablonski_praq/kinesis/notes.md

 [Article](https://towardsdatascience.com/streaming-real-time-data-into-snowflake-with-amazon-kinesis-firehose-74af6fe4409)
 [Terraform Implementation](https://servian.dev/terraforming-an-auto-ingest-pipeline-from-s3-into-snowflake-using-snowpipe-part-2-ab2d07ad35c0)

-Write data to Firehose, set up a destination for Firehose to store messages to S3, then use Snowpipe to continuously read messages from that S3 bucket to load them into Snowflake.
+Write data to Firehose, set up a destination for Firehose to buffer & store messages to S3 in sizeable batches, then use Snowpipe to continuously read messages from that S3 bucket to load them into Snowflake.
     * It costs $ (0.06 credits per 1000 files), but it's less $ then using a warehouse using COPY statements.
     * In this scenario, I think you could have many messages batched by Firehose into 1 S3 file, and that only counts as 1 file when it gets loaded into Snowflake via Snowpipe.